 What Age Can Your Baby Use a Walker?
-An Ultimate Guide for New Moms
+A Guide for New Moms

 Despite several critics who are crusading for their ban, the use of baby walker has been on the rise among new moms who regard the carriage as a must-have item.
 To use or not to use a baby walker shouldn’t be the topic of our discussion now.
-It’s important to identify the ideal age that a baby should begin to use a baby walker.
+It’s important to identify "what age can your baby use a walker?".

 From the look of things, it’s clear that there’s not one specific age that newborns should start utilizing the walkers.
 In fact, the use of a baby walker is open to any baby whose age range from 3-18 months.